FreshRSS/FreshRSS/docs/en/users/02_First_steps.md

 2. [Import an OPML or JSON file](04_Subscriptions.md#import-and-export)
 3. [Use the bookmarklet](04_Subscriptions.md#use-bookmarklet)

 Once you have added your feeds to FreshRSS, it is time to read them.
-There are three availalbe reading modes:
+There are three available reading modes:

 1. [The normal view](03_Main_view.md#normal-view) enables you to quickly read new articles
 2. [The global view](03_Main_view.md#global-view) shows you an overview of the status of your feeds in one glance